GitbookIO/filterable/README.md

 # Filterable

-Filterable is a Node.JS module to parse GitHub like queries, for example: `cats stars:>10`.
-It can generates mongodb queries.
+Filterable is a Node.JS module to parse GitHub-like search queries, for example: `cats stars:>10`.
+It can generates mongoDB queries.

 ### How to install it?